LakshmiReddy-Sanikommu/RARE/README.md

 This command starts the development server, and you can view the project in your browser at http://localhost:3000.

 ## Project Structure

+This project includes the following directories and files:

-Models/: Contains model definitions. assets/: Contains static assets like images and styles. node_modules/: Dependencies installed for the project. pages/: Application's page components. index.js: Main entry point of the application. package.json: npm configuration file.
+- **Models/**: Contains model definitions.
+- **assets/**: Contains static assets like images and styles.
+- **node_modules/**: Dependencies installed for the project.
+- **pages/**: Application's page components.
+- **index.js**: Main entry point of the application.
+- **package.json**: npm configuration file.

+## Models

+The `Models/` directory holds the definitions for various models used within the application.
+These models typically represent structured data entities used for various purposes.

+## assets

+The `assets/` directory is where static assets such as images, stylesheets, fonts, and other resources are stored.
+These assets are used to enhance the presentation and functionality of the application.

+## node_modules

+The `node_modules/` directory contains all the dependencies installed for the project using npm.
+These dependencies include libraries and packages required for the application to function as intended.

+## pages

+The `pages/` directory houses the components and pages that make up the application's user interface.
+Each file or subdirectory within `pages/` represents a different page or component of the application.

+## index.js

+The `index.js` file serves as the main entry point of the application.
+It typically initializes the application, sets up configurations, and may include initializations for server setup or other core functionalities.

+## package.json

+The `package.json` file is a standard npm configuration file that includes metadata about the project and specifies its dependencies.
+It also contains scripts for tasks such as starting the server (`npm start`) and other custom commands.

 ## Contributing